UNCLE-Grasp: A Task-Adapted Framework for Uncertainty-Aware Grasping of Leaf-Occluded Strawberries: Introduction

-In summary, this paper makes the following contributions: \begin{itemize} \item An uncertainty-aware grasping pipeline for partially occluded strawberries that combines learned point cloud completion with MC dropout to enable object-level abstention, avoiding grasp attempts on highly uncertain fruit. \item A physically grounded grasp filtering and evaluation framework that integrates geometric constraints with uncertainty-aware grasp quality metrics to enable safe, risk-aware grasp selection under learned geometric uncertainty, and to systematically assess grasp reliability as occlusion severity of strawberries increases. \end{itemize}
+In summary, this paper makes the following contributions. \begin{itemize} \item A risk-aware, object-level grasping framework for partially occluded strawberries that explicitly models geometric uncertainty from learned point cloud completion using MC dropout to determine whether a strawberry should be grasped or safely abstained under increasing occlusion.

+\item An uncertainty-aware, physically grounded grasp filtering strategy that integrates geometric constraints and strawberry completion uncertainty to systematically remove unreliable grasps.

+\item A practical perception denoising and preprocessing pipeline that reduces the sim-to-real gap, enabling deployment of the proposed grasping framework in real agricultural environments.

+\item A task-adapted application of uncertainty-aware grasp filtering and decision making that does not require retraining grasp synthesis or completion models, demonstrating applicability to low-data and label-scarce agricultural domains. \end{itemize}